-- decreased blood flow to the heart and heart attack.
-Get emergency help right away and call your doctor if you get symptoms such as chest pain, shortness of breath, feel lightheaded or faint, nausea, vomiting, or sweat a lot. - bleeding problems.
-Bleeding is a common side effect of NEXAVAR that can be serious and sometimes lead to death.
-Tell your doctor if you have any bleeding while taking NEXAVAR.
+- decreased blood flow to the heart, heart attack and heart failure.
+Get emergency help right away if you get symptoms such as chest pain, shortness of breath, racing heartbeat, swelling in lower legs, feet and abdomen, feel lightheaded or faint, tiredness, nausea, vomiting, or sweat a lot. - increased risk of bleeding.
+Bleeding is a common side effect of NEXAVAR that can be serious and can lead to death.
+Tell your healthcare provider right away if you have any signs of bleeding during treatment with NEXAVAR: - vomiting blood or if your vomit looks like coffeegrounds - heavier than normal menstrual cycle